Fettuccine grilled cheese sounds so over the top – and it is! Who knew creamy pasta sandwiched between two slices of bread would be so delicious?

 Fettuccine grilled cheese is even better with a protein.
 Since the sandwich is all carbohydrates, a small portion of protein on the side would create a more balanced meal.
 You can also go the light and fresh route with a simple salad of tomatoes, crisp romaine, red onion, and cucumber with a balsamic vinaigrette.

-- About 3 cups leftover pasta (I used this recipe)
+- 3 cups leftover pasta

 - 1 cup shredded Jack cheese

-- ½ cup microgreens
+- 1/2 cup microgreens

 - Preheat the oven to Broil.

-- Top with microgreens and slice into sandwich-sized pieces!
+- Top with microgreens and serve immediately!

 Try these pasta dishes next: